mvieres/NumericalSchemes-ComputationalFinance/README.md

 However, when dealing with random processes, particularly Brownian motion (which has low regularity), the speed of convergence for numerical schemes is limited by the discretization of the Brownian motion itself.
 As a result, the Euler-Maruyama scheme is often preferred, though variations derived from Euler's method are useful in specialized cases.

 This module offers a collection of the most relevant schemes and approaches to handle a wide range of problems.
 Further details on these schemes and their theoretical foundations will be included in the methodological documentation (still in progress).
+Note, that the Heston SDE is typically solved by using different schemes for each dimension.
+Hence, the "solver" for that model is directly coded in Heston.py instead of SDESolver.py.

 ## Monte Carlo
 The MonteCarlo module implements the Multi-Level Monte Carlo (MLMC) method.
 Since the basic Monte Carlo estimator is simply the standard expectation estimator, no additional module is needed for this standard case.